2026

 -

-Article: Infringing Patents, but Not by Choice, ABA Landslide, forthcoming 2025
+Press Article: Infringing Patents, but Not by Choice, ABA Landslide, Sept.-Oct.
+2025, at 7 ssrn

 - A farmer’s herbicide blows onto the neighbors’ fields, forcing them to buy patented resistant seeds lest their crops die.
 Business as usual, or a threat to the foundations of patent law?